thor-harsh/Project--Hadoop-1/README.md

  **Speed**: With parallel processing and minimal data movement, Hadoop offers fast processing of massive amounts of data.<br></br>
  **Simple**: Developers can write code in a choice of languages, including Java, C++ and Python.<br></br>

+ **Important Note: Go through the dataset before going to the code.**

 </table>

+**So what are you waiting for..?
+Jump to the code to get started and learn to make this amazing project using MapReduce.
+As usual for any doubt or query see you in pull request section 😁😂.
+Thanks Again!**